HealthyFryOption/TelloPyController/README.md

 # TelloPyController

 ## Introduction
-Tello Py Controller can be used to control your Tello Ryze drone in **4 modes**:
+TelloPyController can be used to control your Tello Ryze drone in **4 modes**:

 * Keyboard Control
   - Enables various movement and feature control of your Drone via your computer's keyboard.
 More info can be found inside controls.py